 - Preheat oven to 350 degrees.

 - Bake for 50-60 minutes until filling bubbles up in the middle.
 The filling will not completely set.
+Let the pie cool.

-- Whip the heavy cream in a medium-sized mixing bowl until thick.
+- Whip the heavy cream in a medium-sized mixing bowl, until thick.
+Add in powdered sugar and mix on low speed to incorporate.

-- Add in powdered sugar and mix on low speed to incorporate, or fold in.
-Spread whipped topping over the pie, or use a piping bag to add whipped cream to the pie in a decorative fashion.
+- Spread the whipped topping over the sugar pie, or use a piping bag to add whipped cream to the pie in a decorative fashion.
+Sprinkle with additional cinnamon, if desired.